this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/readme.md

 Firefighters face many stresses in their line of work, particularly physical stresses.
 This poses a danger to firefighters such as heat fatigue, shortage of oxygen and light-headedness, amidst other cases, and negatively impacts the effectiveness of the firefighting operation as well as the well-being of them.

 On the other hand, SCDF faces an outdated 'staging' practice which is a manual rotation system, thus leading to extra manpower wastage, and potential for human error.
-With LIFEWATCH, we've developed a prototype platform that uses XXX to measure XXX factors.
+With LIFEWATCH, we've developed a prototype platform that uses XXX (XXX TECHNOLOGIES TO BE GIVEN A SHORT EXPLANATION) to measure XXX factors.
 This data is then used by a machine learning algorithm to predict the current physical condition of the firefighter and the need to withdraw the firefighter from the scene, all automated, no human error.

-1. README.md
-    Your README.md should contain:
-    a) A short description of the problem you are tackling, how technology can help, as well as the idea your team is proposing*
-    c) The architecture of your proposed solution*
-    f) Getting started* (Step-by-step instructions to install the required software and how to run a demo of your solution)
-    g) Running the tests (Explanation and breakdown on how to run tests for the proposed solution) *Items marked with an asterisk are compulsory
+(MAYBE ABIT MORE ELAB)